0x844/Airbnb-Data-Analysis/README.md

 # Airbnb Data Analysis 🏡📊

-This project is an analysis of Airbnb listings data using SQL and Power BI.
+This project is an analysis of Airbnb listings data in Washington D.C. using SQL and Power BI.
 The dataset was acquired from [Inside Airbnb](http://insideairbnb.com), which provides detailed information on Airbnb listings across different cities.
 The analysis includes exploring listings by host type, pricing trends, availability, and reviews.

 ## Overview 💡